 Mr. Goldsmith represents clients in employment matters arising in both the private and public sectors and provides full service legal representation, from the initial phases of an employment dispute through the resolution of any appeals, in matters of various kinds, including:

 Mr. Goldsmith has practiced law in Washington, D.C. since 1988.
 Since founding his own firm in 1992, Mr. Goldsmith has vigorously and successfully represented employees in matters.
 Mr. Goldsmith's services include both trial work, where he has won numerous notable jury verdicts, and appellate litigation in the federal and local courts, where he has successfully obtained reversals of trial court errors and protected clients' trial-level victories.
 He has also performed successfully before various administrative agencies including the Equal Employment Opportunity Commission and the Merit Systems Protection Board.
 Mr. Goldsmith also writes and lectures on employment law topics.

-Mr. Goldsmith received his B.A. from the University of Michigan, in 1985, and his J.D. from Boston College of Law School in 1988.
+Mr. Goldsmith received his B.A. from the University of Michigan in 1985 and his J.D. from Boston College of Law School in 1988.
 He is admitted to practice in the District of Columbia, Maryland and Massachusetts.
-He is also admitted to the United States Supreme Court and several United States Courts of Appeal.
+He is also admitted to the United States Supreme Court and several United States Courts of Appeals.

 Mr. Goldsmith is a member of the Executive Board of the Metropolitan Washington Employment Lawyers Association and is a member of the National Employment Lawyers Association.